-Choosing a bathtub is a big decision.
-They are expensive, make an immediate impact, and are the focal point of your bathroom.
-However, a bathtub is just one of many elements that make up your bathroom style.
+Choosing a bathtub is a massive decision.
+Tubs are expensive, heavy, and act as the immediate focal point of your bathroom.
+However, the tub itself is just one piece of the puzzle; the surround is where your style truly shines.

-We share 40 bathtub surround ideas to help you enhance your space and hopefully save you money on your bathroom remodel.
+We share 40 bathtub surround ideas to help you enhance your space, protect your walls, and save money on your next bathroom remodel.

 Key Takeaways